Ajay-vetri-NJ/Ajay_vetri_portfolio/README.md

 ------------------------------------------------

-Customize as per your wish simple steps
+Customize as per your wish with simple steps.

 ------------------------------------------------